matt-jh/remnants/the_miners.md

 A map of the Contention from Cypher’s Geologist Box

+![ContentionMap_image]

 #### THUNDER
 The Thunder mine appears to have been the largest southern mine and passed straight through the ridge connecting the Middle Fork and North Fork valleys.
 The Thunder had one portal on the north side of the ridge that has been closed and can be reached from the trail that starts behind the staff cabin.
 If one were to continue on this trail it would pass the Garst and Gloria mines and head to the old trail connecting Cyphers and Lamberts.
 If one were to walk straight up the hill you would pass the southern portals on the descent.
 The mine’s southern most portal was minor and is near the trail at Lamberts.
 The middle portal has collapsed on its self and has become a pit.
 The old sweat lodge is at the base of the Thunder’s northern tailings pile.

 Profile of the Thunder

+![ThunderMap_image]

 Near the Thunder mine to the southwest and along the ridge there are several cabins in poor condition.
 These were likely the living quarters of the miners in the area.
 Unfortunately, I do not have their exact location and have been unable to locate them, but have seen enough pictures to know that if you stumble upon them you will know it.
 Slightly subtler are several old structures on the southern side of the ridge.
 At least on appears to have been burned.
 Additionally the original trail connecting Lamberts and Cyphers can be followed from near the top of the ridge to the west of the Thunder several hundred feet to the current trail connecting Lamberts and Comanche Pass.
 The current trail is actually the road used to transport ore from the mine.
 The Middle Fork trail follows this road’s path as well.
 An interesting tidbit about the Lamberts-Cyphers road/trail is that near the tip of the hairpin turn there is another trail that descends straight towards the Middle Fork.
 This path has ax cut logs indicating that it likely predates the BSA.
 The trail can be seen easiest headed from Lamberts to Cyphers and looking to the right at the turn.
 There are some small cairns at the start of the trail.

 #### CYPHERS CAMP
 In the camp itself several structures appear to have come from either the early scouts or the late miners.
 One building is known to be an original and that is the stomp cabin.
 This dates from the era of Charlie Cyphers and was rebuilt in the summer of 2017 to keep it from sliding down the hill.
 The cabin was used by Cyphers and some interesting finds were made during the rebuild.
 Several shoes were found beneath the cabin and magazine pages were found crumpled between logs.

+[OldBaldyTown_image]: ./Images/miners/miners_1.png "Baldytown in the 70's"

+[OldMill_image]: ./Images/miners/miners_2.png "The mill in the early 20th century"

+[AztecPonilMap_image]: ./Images/miners/miners_3.png "The map of the mine at French Henry"

+[AztecPonilOldPortal_image]: ./Images/miners/miners_4.png "A collapsed portal near the Aztec-Ponil portal used for mine tours"

+[RuinNearAztecPonil_image]: ./Images/miners/miners_5.png "A collapsed Shack on the South Ponil"

+[TailingNearAztecPonil_image]: ./Images/miners/miners_6.png "Spying on a Crew"

+[RuinAztecPonil_image]: ./Images/miners/miners_7.png "Ruined Cabin along the Wall"

+[DeepTunnelRoad_image]: ./Images/miners/miners_8.png "The road from the trail to Deep Tunnel"

+[DeepTunnelCabin_image]: ./Images/miners/miners_9.png "The cabin at Deep Tunnel"

+[TankAtCopper_image]: ./Images/miners/miners_10.png "Possible tank for steam driven machines"

+[I<3LNT_image]: ./Images/miners/miners_11.png "No Trace at all"

+[WayToFrench_image]: ./Images/miners/miners_12.png "Start of the trail to French"

+[CopperFromTheWayToFrench_image]: ./Images/miners/miners_13.png "Start of the trail to French"

+[FrenchOreCart_image]: ./Images/miners/miners_14.png "The orecart tram way"

+[OldFrench1_image]: ./Images/miners/miners_15.png "An old cabin"

+[OldFrench2_image]: ./Images/miners/miners_16.png "A shaft north of the cabins"

+[OldFrench3_image]: ./Images/miners/miners_17.png "The collapsed portal of the mine"

+[OldFrench4_image]: ./Images/miners/miners_18.png "Historical photo of what appears to be French"

+[ContentionMap_image]: ./Images/miners/miners_19.png "Map of the Contention"

+[ThunderMap_image]: ./Images/miners/miners_20.png "Map of the Thunder"

+[FrenchHenry1_image]: ./Images/miners/miners_21.jpg "Mill ruins"

+[FrenchHenry2_image]: ./Images/miners/miners_22.jpg "Old dorm"

+[FrenchTramwayFromRoad_image]: ./Images/miners/miners_23.jpg "Line in the trees"